hertzmann/hertzmann.github.io/_posts/2022-3-10-photographic-tone.md

    <img src="../../../images/tone/debevec-hdr.jpg" alt="HDR rendering of the church">
 </figure>
 </center>
-These techniques came to be known as [High-Dynamic Range](https://en.wikipedia.org/wiki/Multi-exposure_HDR_capture) photography.
-(Actually, [an earlier paper](http://wearcam.org/comparametrics.pdf) pointed this out first, but, because of a very obscure presentation style and venue, that paper is largely unknown.)
+These techniques came to be known as [High-Dynamic Range](https://en.wikipedia.org/wiki/Multi-exposure_HDR_capture) photography. ([A few obscure earlier papers also proposed similar ideas](https://repository.upenn.edu/cis_reports/248/).)

 This process actually involves a second step once the exposures are combined.
 When the brightest spots are 20,000 times brighter than the dimmer parts, how do we display these images on screens where brightnesses can only vary by a few hundred degrees?
 Techniques for this are called [tone-mapping](https://en.wikipedia.org/wiki/Tone_mapping).
 Following the publication of the above paper, a flurry of methods for HDR capture and tone-mapping arose, with different ways to compress the light values into what can be displayed on a screen or printed on the page.